-The Dunklin County Seat is situated in Kennett and in addition the county government website is unknown
+The County Seat is located in Kennett and in addition the county government website is unknown

-Cities and towns to be found in Dunklin County include .
+Cities and towns located in the County include .

-Townships located inside of Dunklin County include Arbyrd, Campbell, Cardwell, Clarkton, Gibson, Gobler, Holcomb, Hollywood, Hornersville, Kennett, Malden, Rives, Senath, White Oak.
+Townships located in the County include Arbyrd, Campbell, Cardwell, Clarkton, Gibson, Gobler, Holcomb, Hollywood, Hornersville, Kennett, Malden, Rives, Senath, White Oak.